-To meet the objective of linguistic and cultural immersion expressed in the Trust Deed, it is expected that students will choose to go to a destination county where the language they wish to study is the first or ‘official’ language of that country; and also the principle language of instruction in their proposed academic program.
-(This provision should be noted particularly by students of Spanish.)
+To meet the objective of linguistic and cultural immersion expressed in the Trust Deed, it is expected that students will choose to go to a destination country where the language they wish to study is the first or ‘official’ language of that country.

 Walter Mangold Study Abroad Scholarships are available to applicants who:

-- Are currently enrolled full-time in an award course at a tertiary institute in Victoria;
+- are currently enrolled in an undergraduate award course at a tertiary institute in Victoria;

-- Have already reached, or expect to achieve second-year language level proficiency in a language stream by the time they propose to travel abroad;
+- have completed, or expect to complete, the second-year level academic requirements in a language other than English before they travel abroad;

-- Intend to apply for enrolment (or have been accepted into) an accredited full-time program of study in Indonesian, Japanese, Chinese or Spanish language at an overseas tertiary institution acceptable to the Trust.
+- are applying through their home university (or have been nominated) for a full-time exchange place or study abroad program in languages at an overseas tertiary institution acceptable to the Trust.